rolivieri/fabric-state-manager/README.md

 # fabric-reset-world-state

-This repository contains a reusable Golang chaincode component, `DeleteStateCC`, for deleting the records found under a given list of namespaces.
+This repository contains a reusable Golang chaincode component, `DeleteStateCC`, for deleting the records found under a list of namespaces.
 Thus, this chaincode component can be used to wipe out the world state.
 The `DeleteStateCC` chaincode component exposes the following methods:

  - DeleteState - Deletes all records found under the namespaces that are passed in to the `Init()` method.

+Though more than likely you won't be resetting the world state in a production environment, doing so in a test or staging environment or as part of a PoC application is more than common.

 ## Compiling and running test cases